nanoMFG/python-best-practices-v2/responses/05_add-python-module.md

       def bar(self, args):
         """ Some other method """

-For a more in depth explanation, see [this link](https://docs.python.org/3/tutorial/classes.html).
+For a more in depth explanation of Python classes, see [this link](https://docs.python.org/3/tutorial/classes.html).

 ## Step 5: Commit python module code

 In this step we are going to create a simple python module, with no functionality yet.

 ### :keyboard: Activity: Create a skeleton model.py

+Next we will setup a simple class for the application and define the methods we anticipate.

 1. Create the file 'src/digit_reader/model/model.py'
 2. Create the class 'MNISTModel'